citlali9/AdventureOfCode/AdventureOfCode/README.md

   1-. puzzle input
   2-.
 Test input

-The first option run the puzzle obtained in the challenge The second option run the puzzle the challenge used to show how the you program should work and the expected out put.
+The first option in the console is to run the puzzle obtained in the challenge The second option run the puzzle the challenge used to show how the you program should work and the expected out put.

 Expected result of run the code